micttyoid/ludo_game/docs/rules.md

 **Date:**: 2025-04-17
 **Status**: Draft

+## Forwardability

+The forwardability is defined by following:

+1. If the value of die is more than the number of squares left to a pawn on square before its Destination, the pawn is **not forwardable**.

+2. If the value of die is even and the half is more than the number of squares left to a Doubled before its Destination, the Doubled is **not forwardable**.

+3. Any other pawn(s) on square or Doubled that are none of the conditions of the statement 1 and the statement 2, the pawn or Doubled is **forwardable**.

+**Example: _Rule of Six_**

+If a player makes six, a first or a second time in its turn, and all player's pawn(s) on square and Doubled(s) cannot forward since the number of squares before its Destination is less than six for each, and the player's Base is empty, **none** of the players pawn(s) and Doubled(s) is **forwardable**.
+Therefore, the turn is terminated and the next player takes a turn.

 ## The Rule of Six

 If a player makes a die of six, **a first or a second time** in its turn, the player has following options:

-1. If an idle pawn exists in the player's Base, enter it and take another roll.
+1. If an idle pawn exists in the player's Base, the player may enter it and take another roll.

-2. Forward one of the player's pawn(s) on square by six and take another roll.
+2. One of the player's forwardable pawn(s) on square by six and take another roll.

-3. Forward one of the player's Doubled(s) on square by three and take another roll.
+3. One of the player's forwardable Doubled(s) on square by three and take another roll.

+4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Doubled, the turn is terminated and the next player takes a turn.

 If a player makes a die of six, **a third time** in its turn, the turn is terminated and the next player takes a turn.

 ## Doubled